What is Orthopedic Primary Care?

 By some estimates, chronic musculoskeletal disorders comprise between 20% to 60% of primary care office visits and overall health care expenditures.
 This number is expected to increase with the aging of the baby boom generation.
 Enhancing your expertise in the treatment of non-surgical orthopedic conditions will increase your value to both patients and employers by improving your ability to provide expert musculoskeletal care in a variety of clinical settings including family health practices, urgent care clinics, occupational health centers, retail clinics, and geriatric centers.

 What content is covered in OPC?

-Combining online didactic instruction with weekend intensive workshops, OPC covers fundamentals of anatomy, pathophysiology, and evidence-based treatment for common musculoskeletal conditions, as well as opportunities to practice clinical skills including physical examination; x-ray & MRI interpretation; casting & splinting; joint aspiration and injections; and prescribing DME and exercise.
+Combining self-paced online didactic instruction with weekend intensive workshops, OPC covers fundamentals of anatomy, pathophysiology, and evidence-based treatment for common musculoskeletal conditions, as well as opportunities to practice clinical skills including physical examination; x-ray & MRI interpretation; casting & splinting; joint aspiration and injections; and prescribing DME and exercise.

 How much of a time commitment does OPC require?

 Each Course consists of approximately 10-13 Modules.
-Students should expect to spend an average of 3 to 6 hours each week reading and completing online assignments for each 13-week module.
-Attendance at weekend workshops is required, for a total of 16 hours of onsite learning per module.
-Tentative dates for the onsite workshop weekends are:
+Students should expect to spend an average of 3 to 6 hours reading and completing online assignments for each Module.
+Course completion requires attendance at the related Course Workshops for a total of 10-12 hours of hands-on learning per Course.